tbensky/esp32bluetooth-scanner/README.md

 # Results

 Works great.
 I was bummed though, because an iPhone is only discoverable when it is on, and you are in the Settings>General>Bluetooth menu.
 In this case, the ESP32 will find it and display its name every time (same with an iPad).
-I was naively hoping that any BT device near an ESP32 would chime in to the ESP32 probe's for its name.
+I was naively hoping that any BT device near an ESP32 would chime in to the ESP32 probe for its name.
 I see now what a security risk that would be, as we don't want people walking around with their phones constant broadcasting (anything).